samyarsadat/crypto_printer_v2/README.md

 ![edited_2](https://user-images.githubusercontent.com/79406608/113502577-d5573680-9535-11eb-857b-9886811be490.png)

-To open the python code files, right click on them and then click on Thonny python IDE.
+To open the python code files (.py), right click on them and then click on Thonny python IDE.
 Now thonny will open and you can edit the code :

 ![2021-04-03-194243_1920x1080_scrot](https://user-images.githubusercontent.com/79406608/113503168-c756e500-9538-11eb-85f9-537396f8cdd9.png)